WVURAIL/dspira/_posts/2020-08-21-Astronomy_Lecture_Recordings.md

 Brooks/Cole – Thomson** (both now Cengage Learning).
 They appear here with permission obtained by the lecturers; that permission covers this use and does not extend to reusing those figures elsewhere.
-Everything else on this site is under the repository's own licence.
+Everything else on this site is under the repository's own license.

 ---